shakes76/PatternFlow/recognition/s4587349_UNet3D_Prostate/README.md

 * Add DSC loss function to model.compile() for one or a number of the classes with poorer performing DSC scores (ie prostate or rectum), to investigate if this would improve overall performance
-* Save and re-use weights
+* Save and re-use weights.
 * Adjust for class bias, as the size of background and body greatly exceed that of the prostate and rectum.